Yannick Ngakoue Is Coming for Your Quarterback

 Nassib has since been cut and signed by the Bucs.
 Correa, traded.

 There was Kevin Dodd, at No. 33, who was released this July and remains unsigned.
 That one's news to Ngakoue, whose eyes nearly bug out of their sockets.
-"He got cut!?"
+"He got cut?!"
 As he listens to all the other names—Shaq Lawson and Emmanuel Ogbah and Noah Spence and Jihad Ward—Ngakoue scoots back in his chair, cringes and throws up his arms.

 "I must be garbage," he says.
 "I must be trash if all these guys were taken ahead of me.
 I must really be trash."